DriveX-devs/VaN3Twin/README.md

 * The selected target will be the default one for the next run/debug commands.
 To change it, repeat the previous step and select a different target.
 * You can also change the target by directly open the left sidebar, clicking on the CMake Projects tab, and selecting the desired target from the list of available targets.
 * To run/debug the selected target, you can use the standard Visual Studio Code debug options (e.g., F5 to start debugging, Ctrl+F5 to run without debugging), or the button in the toolbar.
-* If you want to run the simulation with display forwarding, add to `cmake.debugConfig` the following line: `"env": {"DISPLAY": "yourdisplay", "LIBGL_ALWAYS_INDIRECT": "1"}`.
+* If you want to run the simulation with display forwarding, in `.vscode/settings.json`, add to `cmake.debugConfig` the following line: `"env": {"DISPLAY": "yourdisplay", "LIBGL_ALWAYS_INDIRECT": "1"}`.
 Then in your Visual Studio Code terminal, before running the simulation, set the DISPLAY variable with the command: `export DISPLAY=yourdisplay` (this operation must be done for each run/debug launch).

 # VaN3Twin-CARLA extension